csegura/portera/readme.md

 });
 ```

-Also you can maintain your current console and create a new object
+Also you can maintain your current console object intact and create/use a new one

 ```js
 const portera = require("portera");